-Prison Break Season 5 Trailer: Cast And Spoilers Revealed
+‘Prison Break’ Season 5 Trailer: Cast And Spoilers Revealed

 The Prison Break Season 5 trailer only shows Sara hugging Michael’s brother, Lincoln – but it’s safe to assume we will eventually see some sort of reunion between the two lovers.

-Season 5 of Prison Break, labelled as an “event series”, will consist of only 9 episodes (Season 4 had 24 episodes).
+Season 5 of Prison Break, labeled as an “event series”, will consist of only nine episodes (Season 4 had 24 episodes).
 The shorter run was a decision made by Prison Break‘s creator, Paul T. Scheuring, and the cast, as TV Guide reports.
 The show’s stars, Wentworth Miller and Dominic Purcell are both busy with their roles on the DC Universe shows (The Flash and Legends of Tomorrow), but more than that, a shorter run enabled the team to focus on a tighter story, as Scheuring explains.

 “When you put a show on network TV in 2005, the assumption was that you had 22 episodes.
 In the new era of television, people are much more open to limited runs and event series.